duqtools/duqtools/docs/templates/template_create.md

 ### Sampling between error bounds

+From the data model convention, only the upper error node (`_error_upper`) should be filled in case of symmetrical error bars.
+If the lower error node (`_error_lower`) is also filled, *duqtools* will scale to the upper error for values larger than 0, and to the lower error for values smaller than 0.

 The following example takes `electrons/temperature`, and generates a range from $-2\sigma$ to $+2\sigma$ with defined steps:

 ```yaml title="duqtools.yaml"